prettier/prettier-regression-testing/README.md

 ## Usage

 - Create a comment `run` on any issue.
+  - Or `run with cheking out foo` to specify checking out.
 - An issue comment that includes diffs will be created.
 (See [an issue for demo](https://github.com/sosukesuzuki/prettier-regression-testing/issues/6).)